 All prospective and enrolled students are expected to fully comply with the procedures, protocols and guidelines outlined in this document or otherwise posted, communicated or directed by the college, local, state or federal authorities.
 To offer the most protection for yourself and those around you, assume everyone including yourself, is infected with COVID-19 and strictly adhere to the guidelines to avoid transmission of the virus.
 Failure to comply with the policies and protocols may result in disciplinary action.

 Students are expected to self-check daily for the onset of new symptoms.
 If symptoms have developed, the student MUST NOT come to campus.
 Students should notify Student Development Services (SDS) at 803.732.5201.
 Presently, COVID-19 symptoms include one or more of the following:

 - Sore throat

 - New loss of taste or smell

-If you are sick, DO NOT REPORT TO CAMPUS.
+If you are sick, are experiencing symptoms, have been in close contact with someone who recently tested positive for COVID-19, been asked to quarantine, are waiting on COVID-19 test results, or have tested positive for COVID-19, DO NOT REPORT TO CAMPUS.
 Adhere to the Centers for Disease Control and Prevention’s (CDC) If You are Sick guidelines, and contact SDS at 803.732.5201.
-The SC Department of Health and Environmental Control (DHEC) recommends that you call your health care provider if you have fever, cough, or shortness of breath.
-For a free online health assessment, please see DHEC’s listing of telehealth virtual care providers in South Carolina.
+For a free online health assessment, please see DHEC’s listing of telehealth virtual providers in South Carolina.
 DHEC also offers a 14-day Symptom Monitoring Worksheet.

 III.
 HEALTH AND SAFETY REQUIREMENTS - Preventive Personal Safety Practices